rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

     - teamUUID - System.String
     - channelName - System.String
 - Returns System.Boolean.
-### topriskpolicysummaries
-Retrieve most risky policies.

-- There are 3 arguments.
-    - getWhitelistedResults - System.Boolean: Include whitelisted objects in the results.
-    - limit - System.Int32: Maximum number of entries in the response.
-    - workloadTypes - list of DataGovObjectTypes: Types of workloads that can be used for filtering query results.
-- Returns list of PolicySummarys.
 ### totpconfigstatus
 Get TOTP configuration status for a user.

 - There is a single argument of type System.String.
 - Returns GetTotpStatusReply.
+### tprstatusfornoderemoval
+Check and update TPR request for node removal.

+- There is a single argument of type TprStatusForNodeRemovalInput.
+- Returns TprStatusForNodeRemoval.
 ### tunnelstatus
 Check support tunnel status for a particular node